imbasimba/toasty/docs/cli/tile-allsky.rst

   true ecliptic coordinates rather than (celestial) equatorial.

 - ``plate-carree-planet`` — like the above, but the image is that of a planet and so the sense of the longitude/RA axis is inverted.
-Longitude increases to the right.
+The line of zero longitude is in the middle of the image, but longitude increases to the right.
+  The zero-longitude line in the output TOAST map is rotated 180 degrees from the sky-like case as well.
 This is the format in which planetary maps are typically represented.
 If you use this option when you should have used ``plate-carree``, or vice versa, your map come out flipped horizontally.

+- ``plate-carree-planet-zeroleft`` — like the above, but the line of zero longitude in the input image is at the left edge, rather than the middle.
+  Longitude still increases to the right.

+- ``plate-carree-planet-zeroright`` — like the above, but longitudes increase to the left rather than to the right.
+(So you can think of this as having the line of zero longitude on the right edge of the image, but that's also true for the above case as well, since 0 = 360 here.)
+The output map will still be in the TOAST planetary format even though the input data are in a format more typically used for sky data.

 - ``plate-carree-panorama`` — like the default “plate carrée” projection, but the image is interpreted as a 360 degree panoramic image

 .. _equirectangular: https://en.wikipedia.org/wiki/Equirectangular_projection